Optimizing Channel Partner Sales begins with the right Onboarding Process.

 At first, they might be enthusiastic about the prospect of selling your products and will see large commissions in their eyes.
 But, as the relationship evolves, if there is a lack of communication, training and motivation; they will quickly devalue your brand or worse, become uninterested in reaching their customers with your products.

-Your Partners represent other brands which means their sales teams possess options when it comes down to a sale.
-The question is, whose solution is it going to be and where are they going to focus their limited attention on?
+Your Channel Partners represent other brands/companies which means their sales teams possess options when it comes down to a sale.
+The question is, whose solution is it going to be the best and where are they going to focus their limited attention on?

-To ensure a high level of engagement with your Partner’s sales force, you need to provide effective onboarding just like your in-house sales team receives.
-This means providing partner reps with a comprehensive experience that provides the resources, support and essential tools they need to sell your offering instead of your competitors.
+To ensure a high level of engagement with your Partner’s sales force, you need to provide effective partner onboarding just like your in-house sales team receives.
+This means providing new partners with a comprehensive experience that provides the resources, support and essential tools they need to sell your offering instead of your competitors.

-It takes time to build a strong relationship and establish trust.
-To alleviate the risks of an underachieving sales channel, you need the right plan with continuous communication and support.
-It has to be proactive with all the necessary information that empower your new channel partners, and their reps, before malaise sets in.
+It takes time to create a strong relationship and establish trust.
+To alleviate the risks of an underachieving sales channel, you need the right partnerships plan with continuous communication and support.
+It has to be proactive with all the necessary information that empower your new channel partner, and their channel sales reps, before malaise sets in.

-It’s all about effective and relevant communication, an open avenue to collaboration, and access to training and resources.
-A comprehensive onboarding process also means your partners understand your key strategic initiatives.
-Optimize your in-direct channel onboarding by providing:
+It’s all about effective and relevant partner communication, an open avenue to collaboration, and access to training.
+A comprehensive onboarding process is important for your partners to understand your key strategic initiatives.
+Optimize your in-direct partner onboarding by providing:

-Effective training must be strategic by role, provided to partners with a variety of formats, and regularly reinforced to drive knowledge retention.
-Training can start virtually which promotes autonomy through an online channel partner platform between in-person encounters.
+Effective partner training must be strategic by role, provided to channel partners with a variety of formats, and regularly reinforced to drive knowledge retention.
+Training can start virtually which promotes autonomy through an online channel partner portal between in-person encounters.

-Finding a balance between soft skills, like handling objections, and traditional features and benefits knowledge, will maximize their sales confidence and optimize the revenue generated.
-It is a great opportunity to provide core products and services, promoted items, scenarios, and cross-selling and upselling recommendations.
-Plus, don’t forget to offer program training to clarify expectations, define success and build their confidence in the program too.
+Finding a balance between soft skills, like handling objections, and traditional features and benefits knowledge, will help to maximize their sales confidence and optimize the revenue generated.
+It is a great opportunity to provide information on core products and services, promoted items, scenarios, and cross-selling and upselling recommendations.
+Plus, don’t forget to offer partner training to help clarify expectations, define channel sales success and build their confidence in the onboarding plan too.

-As time is money, it is important to give channel reps easy access to the vital resources that they need to sell your products, especially those strategic to your objectives.
-Easy access is vital for them to learn more about your company, its product and other available channel benefits that they may qualify for.
+As time is money, it is important to give channel sales reps easy access to the vital marketing resources that they need to sell your products, especially those strategic to your business and company objectives.
+Easy accessibility is vital for them to learn more about your company, its product and other available channel partner services that they may qualify for.

 Ensure your channel partners continue to promote your product or solution with complete and up-to-date resources.
-You may also consider providing them with sales tools to share with their customers.
-A good partner channel strategy includes the development of assets such as landing pages, videos, success stories and other resources to encourage distribution.
+You may also consider providing users with sales tools to help share with their customers.
+A good partner channel marketing strategy includes the development of assets such as landing pages, videos, success stories and other content to encourage knowledge distribution.
 This facilitates communication, promotional efforts and at the same time speaks to your brand’s message.

 No matter how much planning goes into onboarding or how informed channel partners are, questions and challenges will come up.
-Ensuring that your Program Manager and participants have direct access to dedicated support is a key success factor.
-These program centric resources, minimize the risk of anyone getting lost in the shuffle and builds channel confidence in your brand’s offers.
-Program stakeholders will feel more secure knowing they can contact their Customer Success Manager and that the Customer Care team is providing “white glove” support to their participants.
-Doing so gives importance to the strategic nature of the relationship every step of the way.
+Ensuring that your Program Manager and participants have direct access to dedicated support service is a key success factor.
+These customer centric resources, minimize the risk of partners getting lost in the shuffle and builds channel confidence towards the service that your company offers.
+Program stakeholders will feel more secure knowing they can contact their Customer Success Manager and that the Customer Care team is providing “white glove” support to all partners.
+Doing so gives importance to the strategic nature of the partners relationship management in every step of the way.

 Gamification and Technology